 When you leave hospital you will be given a discharge summary, and a copy will be sent to your GP.
 This will provide information about your treatment and future care needs.

-The NHS Choices website provides more detailed information on what happens when you go into hospital.
+See the NHS website for more information about what happens when you leave hospital (discharge).

 If you have had a short illness or an operation, you might only need care for a short time to get back to normal.
 This is called intermediate care, reablement or aftercare.